 "I have been to many places locally and abroad, Madi a Thavha has a unique identity with a compelling aura.
 Bravo!Tau, Tumi and Rategang Mohumapelo, South Africa.

-Would you like to keep up with Limpopo’s best and latest offerings?
-The mountains and valleys of Northern Limpopo contain many surprises and delightful experiences, a colourful spread of cultural heritage, CraftArt and extraordinary biodiversity.
-News Update keeps your finger on the pulse of special treats, tours, workshops and new discoveries in the vibrant North.
-Thank you for visiting!
+The mountains and valleys of Northern Limpopo has many surprises and delightful experiences to offer; a colorful spread of cultural heritage, CraftArt and extraordinary biodiversity awaits visitors who like to explore.
+With our News Update you can keep your finger on the pulse of special treats, tours, workshops and new discoveries in the vibrant North.
+Enjoy and thank you for visiting!
 Find more articles here »

 To collect travel tips and news bits from us on Craft, Art and other unique happenings in northern Limpopo - four times a year.
 We respect your privacy.